oci-landing-zones/terraform-oci-modules-observability/logging/examples/vision/README.md

 ## Introduction

-This example shows how to deploy flow logs for subnets and write operation logs for object storage buckets using the [CIS Landing Zone Logging module](../../).
+This example shows how to deploy flow logs for subnets and write operation logs for object storage buckets using the [CIS OCI Logging module](../../).
 It deploys the following resources:
-- One log group for flow logs
+- One log group for flow logs.
-- One log group for bucket logs
+- One log group for bucket logs.
 - One flow log in flow log group for a specific subnet resource.
 - One bucket log for write operations in bucket log group for a specific bucket resource.